cybardev/nix-dotfiles/README.md

 - [`system.nix`](./system.nix) | [`system-surface.nix`](./system-surface.nix)

-  _**device-specific config**_: Specify device hostname here.
+  _**Device-specific config**_: Specify device hostname here.
 The `-surface` file is used in the installer script to build the Linux Surface kernel if desired.

 - [`home.nix`](./home.nix)